QuentinRa/blog.quentinra.dev/README.md

 ![icon](.github/icon64.png)

-<h1>Memorize</h1>
+<h1>Memorize V5</h1>

-``Memorize`` was made for students to create courses to help others sail easier in the courses they struggled with.
+`Memorize` was made for students to create courses to help other students.
+We are gathering notes, exercises, links, etc. that helped us understand what we are learning in school.

-Since we are still learning,
+Since we are still learning, we could have made mistakes.
-we could have made mistakes so please kindly correct or report them.
+Please kindly correct or report them.
 Thanks!

 Provided by `Legendary Games Studio`, [memorize@lgs-games.com](mailto:memorize@lgs-games.com).